ShaunCurtis/Blazor.Interactivity/Logging-The-Render-Mode.md

 }
 ```

-We define an interface `IRenderModeProvider`.
+An interface `IRenderModeProvider` to define the functionality.
 ```csharp
 public interface IRenderModeProvider
 {